susannaha8/Creative-Embedded-Systems/README.md

 ## Flashing Code to the Device

 Explore the example code to familiarize yourself with the syntax.
 Be sure to select examples from the TFT_eSPI custom library with display size 160 x 128.
-Each example has code that runs in a loop, and you can time certain displays by setting delay().
+Each example has code that runs in a loop, and you can time certain displays by setting `delay()`.
 In my code, I used `fillScreen()`, `setCursor()`, `setTextColor()`, and `println()`.
 For this assignment, to create generative art that has some degree of randomness, I used the `rand()` function.
 Once your code is ready, plug your ESP32 into your computer, go to "Tools" and select the correct "Port", and upload your code to your device!

 ## Powering the Installation

 Originally, we planned to power our ESP32s with lipo batteries.
-We were provided JST connectors, and we were able to solder the connectors to the power and groud cables of the battery.
+We were provided JST connectors, and we were able to solder the connectors to the power and ground cables of the battery.

 <img src="/battery.png" alt="soldered battery" style="height: 300px;"/>